eworm-de/routeros-scripts/README.md

 ![screenshot: run and schedule scripts](README.d/05-run-and-schedule-scripts.avif)

+> 💡️ **Hint**: You see complaints regarding syntax errors?
+Most likely the
+> RouterOS on your device is too old.
+Check for updates!

 ### Scheduled automatic updates

 The last step is optional: Add this scheduler **only** if you want the